NabeelGhalib/cyclistic-case-study/README.md

 from cycle_trip_04

 ```
-- By doing this I found that there are some negative values in ride_length in all the datasets,
+By doing this I found that there are some negative values in ride_length in all the datasets,
--  i.e. ended_at time was less than started_at ex- started_at - '2020-04-02 18:30:00' , ended_at - '2020-04-02 18:25:00' this is not possible so I gathered that the values were entered in wrong columns so I swapped the values of ended_at and started_at where the difference was in negative.
+i.e. ended_at time was less than started_at ex- started_at - '2020-04-02 18:30:00' , ended_at - '2020-04-02 18:25:00' this is not possible so I gathered that the values were entered in wrong columns.

+2.So I swapped the values of ended_at and started_at where the difference was in negative.

 ```sql